GoldenThrust/Virtual-Bank/README.md

   - **Query Parameters:**:
     `role` (optional): The role of the authenticated user in the transaction (`payer`, `payee`).
     `account_number` (optional): Filters the transactions based on the specified account number.
+    `limit` (optional): The maximum number of results to return per page.
+Defaults to 10.
+    `page_num` (optional): The page number to retrieve.
+Defaults to the first page.

 - **Debit Card Transaction Detail**
   - **Endpoint:** `GET /debit-cards/transactions/{transaction_id}/`